PinchasHirshnboim/HomeAssignment/README.md

 ## external librarys

 okhttp - make the API calls.
-picasso - load images from url into a ImageView
+picasso - load images from url into a ImageView.

 ### Dependencies